return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         A mask of the valid settings

 .. _`phy_check_valid.description`:

 Description
 -----------

-Description: Returns true if there is a valid setting, false otherwise.
+Returns true if there is a valid setting, false otherwise.

 .. _`phy_sanitize_settings`: